sparkflows/sparkflows-docs/docs/installation-upgrading/connecting-spark-cluster.rst

 | spark.spark-submit | spark-submit                                                               | Spark Submit command for submitting the Spark jobs to the cluster.
 It can be spark2-submit for Spark2 CDH clusters.
 Make sure to provide the full path or spark-submit should be in the path.                                     |
 +--------------------+----------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Create Users in Fire
+Create New Users in Fire
 --------------------

 Fire allows creating multiple users.
 Create the users in Fire under ``Administration/Users`` who would be building and running workflows.

 ``These users have to exist on HDFS.
-So ensure that these users exist on HDFS``
+So ensure that these users Home Directory are created on HDFS``

-Create the home directory for the user on HDFS.
+Create the home directory for the users on HDFS.